SQ-WARE/Documentation/docs/games/index.md

     ---

-    Earn SQ Tokens through genuine contribution - not financial investment.
-Your time, skill, and community building efforts are what matter most in our ecosystem.
+    On Minecraft servers, you earn Points through genuine contribution (hourly playtime and achievements) — not financial investment.
+Points may be convertible to SQ Tokens (a governance token) in the future once available.
+Some non-Minecraft titles (e.g., Hytopia) may award SQ Tokens directly.

 -   :material-shield-check:{ .lg .middle } **EULA Compliant Framework**